Marlene Sigler Cardiac Rehabilitation

 The goal of cardiac rehabilitation is to help you return to a normal active lifestyle and reduce your risk of future cardiac problems.
 While patients often survive a cardiac event, a cardiac rehabilitation program can help manage the underlying disease that caused it.

-The Cardiac Rehabilitation Program at NHRMC works one-on-one with patients to help them adopt habits that will promote heart health including daily exercise, good nutrition, medication compliance, and smoking cessation.
+The cardiac rehabilitation program works one-on-one with patients to help them adopt habits that will promote heart health including daily exercise, good nutrition, medication compliance, and smoking cessation.

 Elements of the program include: